Q: Describe what you publish in 25 characters or less.

 Q: How important do you feel it is for publishers to embrace modern technologies?

-A: Since we were an online-only journal before we added a print edition, we are a bit biased toward embracing technology.
-Technology, electronic submissions and Submittable have made it possible for us to work from different locations (Wyoming and Minnesota) and still put together a quarterly poetry journal.
+A: Since we were an online-only journal before we added a print/e-book edition, we are a bit biased toward embracing technology.
+Technology, electronic submissions, and Submittable have made it possible for us to work from different U.S. locations and still put together a quarterly poetry journal.
 Email makes it possible to correct problems on the fly.
 As writers ourselves, we understand the strong appeal of a traditional format, something tangible you can hold in your hand.
 That’s a powerful draw.
 There’s a place in the world for both formats and we are proud to be able to do both at this time.
+We like Facebook, Instagram, and Twitter to keep in contact with our poets and readers.